coldriverstudio/dry-rs/README.md

   an enum in an external crate without generic traits is what spurred initial development of `dry`!
 - [`seq_macro`](https://crates.io/crates/seq_macro): Inspired the syntax used
   in `macro_for!`.
-Great if you want to iterate over a range of numeric or character values instead of a list of tokens.
+Great if you want to idiomatically iterate over a range of numeric or character values instead of a list of tokens at compile time.

 ## License